sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 A map is not necessary for selecting sample locations but it makes the representative sampling process far more efficient when you are looking at a characteristic of interest with a geographically small area within the population, reducing the total number of points you need to collect to meet your desired level of uncertainty in your estimates.

 ## Use 3: Map validation (accuracy assessment)

-Map validation can be performed by comparing the map classes of representative sample points to reference labels at those locations, which are collected using human interpretation and are considered to be ‘correct’ labels for these points.
-If the rates of agreement between the map labels and the interpreter reference labels are very high then we can infer the map is a good representation of the mapped characteristics.
+- Map validation compares map class labels at sample points to reference data labels, considered the reference data to be "correct" values.
+- The reference labels are typically based on human interpretations of imagery.
+- High agreement between map labels and reference labels indicates the map accurately represents the mapped characteristics.

-This type of accuracty assessment is often done using a confusion matrix (also called and error matrix).
-See further explanation of this process below, but it will be covered in detail at the end of the workshop.
+- Accuracy is often assessed using a confusion matrix (error matrix). *This will be explained further later in the workshop.*

 ## <span style="color: red;">Sampling design considerations</span> for map accuracy assessments
-When assessing the accuracy of a map, a random sample allows for a simple analysis in a confusion matrix.
-However, if you have rare classes you may only have a few points with which to analyze their accuracy in the map.
-Best practices suggest that sample sizes for each class should be at least 30 to ensure more robust and statistically meaningful results.
-You may need to gather your validation samples using a stratified approach to achieve this.

-If you gather your validation samples using a stratified approach, you must account for this in your confusion matrix.
-These unequal sample sizes that can come with stratified sampling where a minimum sample size was employed, do not reflect the actual proportions of the classes in the map or study area, complicating the calculation of unbiased overall accuracy.
+Random Sampling option:
+- Goal: A random sample allows for simple analysis using a confusion matrix.
+- Impact: Rare classes in the map may have too few points for meaningful accuracy analysis.
+- Consideration: You should have at least 30 samples per class for robust and statistically valid results, so you may need to distrinute a lot of random samples to achieve this if you have rare classes.

+Stratified Sampling option:
+- Goal: Ensures sufficient points (e.g., >30) for rare classes by sampling disproportionately across strata.
-While stratification may be helpful for class-specific accuracy (allows >30 points per strata), it can skew overall accuracy assessments if not correctly weighted to account for the actual area of these rare classes.
-To compute overall accuracy you must completed a *weighted accuracy assessment*, the accuracy within each class must be weighted by its proportion in the study area (rather than the number of samples).
+- Impact: Stratified sampling introduces unequal sample sizes, so although helpful for class-specific accuracy (allows >30 points per strata), it can skew overall accuracy assessments if not correctly weighted
+- Consideration: In order to adjust for this unequal distribution you must use a slightly more complicated analysis for your overall accuracy, by weighting class-specific accuracy based on the area proportions.

+Note...
-Note, the samples you are using for map validation **CANNOT** also be used for training the machine learning algorithm or for area estimation.
+The samples you are using for training the machine learning algorithm **CANNOT** also be used or for map validation.
 This must be a completely separate set of points.
 When you validate with training data, the accuracy is typically much higher than it would be for new, unseen data because the model is evaluated on the same information it was trained to replicate.

 <br />